wallabag/wallabag/content/developer/api/methods.md

 ## Other methods

-We didn't write samples for each API method.
+We didn't write examples for each API method.

-Have a look on the listing here: https://app.wallabag.it/api/doc to know each method.
+Have a look on the listing here: https://app.wallabag.it/api/doc to learn about each method.